 June 10, 2015: Family Business Celebration

 To view the latest CAFE VI Newsletter, click here.

 IN THIS ISSUE...

-To view our Member Feature Archive, click here.
+To view all of our 'Meet Our Member' profiles, click here.

 CAFE Personal Advisory Groups (PAGs) are operational in CAFE chapters across Canada.
 Have a look at what members in one chapter say about the experience by clicking on the video below.